chadwhitacre/openpath/_posts/2025-02-03-the-birth-of-the-american-empire.md

 ## So What?

-A few brief comments on what seems (from so close to it) to be one of the pivotal moments of human history:
+If Elon has essentially succeeded in forking America into an empire under his Caesar-ship, what does it mean?
+Here are a few brief comments on what may turn out to have been one of the pivotal moments of human history:

 1. Many accept Musk's rise to power as good news.

 1. I don't see this change being forcibly reverted.
-The noise from those who don't accept Musk will likely subside to a manageable simmer relatively soon.
+The protest from those who don't accept Musk will likely subside to a manageable simmer relatively soon.

 1. [Unlike Rome](https://en.wikipedia.org/wiki/War_of_Actium), this transition